Devanshi0510/Meme-Share/README.md

 # Meme-share
-Basi meme share app using API call.
+Basic meme share app using API call.
 We can load new Meme as well as share them.